 Nature Could Care Less How I Sound.

-I went for a hike recently in East Sooke.
+I went for a hike recently through a trail in the beautiful wilderness of Sooke Hills Regional Park .
 The trail was stunning.
 It was bordered by layers and layers of ferns, soaring old-growth trees, and huge boulders covered in blankets of thick moss.
 It was also utterly and completely quiet.

 Almost too quiet.